Keith Donnell Jr. and Antony Fangary, reading and in conversation

-Join us for our first event back in The Poetry Center since the start of the covid-19 pandemic.
-We'll be hearing new work from, and engaging in conversation with, fellow Bay Area poets and SF State alums Keith Donnell Jr. and Antony Fangary.
+Our first event back in The Poetry Center since the start of the coronavirus pandemic.
+Hear new work from, and conversation with, fellow Bay Area poets and SF State alums Keith Donnell Jr. and Antony Fangary.

 Keith Donnell Jr., originally from Philly, is a Bay Area poet and book editor.
 He received his MFA in Creative Writing from San Francisco State and his MA in English from the University of Southern California.
 He was the 2017-2018 Editor-in-Chief of Fourteen Hills: The SFSU Review and has taught in SFSU’s Creative Writing Department.
 Keith’s work has appeared in numerous journals and anthologies, including Puerto del Sol’s Black Voices Series and the 2019 edition of Best American Non-required Reading.
 He lives in Hayward, CA with his wife, Alivia, and two cats, Ember and Mika.
 His first poetry collection, The Move, is new this Fall 2021 from Nomadic Press.
 More at keithdonnelljr.com